puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/storage/volume-attributes-classes.md

 "classes" of storage they offer.
 Different classes might map to different quality-of-service levels.
 Kubernetes itself is un-opinionated about what these classes represent.

-This is a beta feature and disabled by default.
+This is a beta feature and turned off by default.

 If you want to test the feature whilst it's beta, you need to enable the `VolumeAttributesClass` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the kube-controller-manager, kube-scheduler,